-Respectful relationships between students are reinforced in our Personal Excellence Program (PEP) and we encourage strong friendships and peer support in the school to ensure a sense of belonging through implementing our whole school approach to Respectful Relationships, our student Code of Conduct, our school values.
+Respectful relationships between students are reinforced and we encourage strong friendships and peer support in the school to ensure a sense of belonging implementing our whole school approach to Respectful Relationships, our student Code of Conduct and our school values.

-We inform students of their rights through our whole school approach to Respectful Relationships via PEP and give them the skills and confidence to recognise unsafe situations with adults or other students and to speak up and act on concerns relating to themselves or their peers.
+We inform students of their rights through our whole school approach to Respectful Relationships and give them the skills and confidence to recognise unsafe situations with adults or other students and to speak up and act on concerns relating to themselves or their peers.
 We ensure our students know who to talk to if they are worried or feeling unsafe and we encourage them to share concerns with a trusted adult at any time.
-Students and families can also access information on how to report concerns through our dedicated Anti-Bullying Incident Reporting email address: anti.bullying@brightonsc.vic.edu.au..
+Students and families can also access information on how to report concerns through our dedicated Anti-Bullying Incident Reporting email address: anti.bullying@brightonsc.vic.edu.au